Overview

 workload Manage workloads

-RCTL supports both Interactive and Scripted usage modes.
+The RCTL CLI can be used in both Interactive and Scripted modes.

-This is the default mode.
-This is aimed at human users that wish to interact directly with the Controller and view the results in a human-readable format.
+This is the default mode and is primarily meant for human users that wish to view the results in a human-readable format.

-This mode is useful when RCTL is embedded into a workflow such as a CI/CD pipeline.
-The generated output will ideally be in a JSON or YAML format that can be consumed programmatically by the pipeline.
+This mode is useful when RCTL is embedded into a workflow such as an automation pipeline.
+The generated output will ideally be in a JSON or YAML format that can be consumed programmatically by the automation platform.

 To get the exit code, type "echo $?" at the command prompt after the command completes.
 Customers can use these exit codes to check for status of a CLI command when it is embedded into a workflow/pipeline.